ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 While I made many breaking changes I hope this helps both users and maintainers.

 Feel free to ask on the [rOpenSci community](https://discuss.ropensci.org/tag/rtweet) if you have questions about the transition or find something amiss.
-Please let me know, it will help me prioritize which endpoints I are more relevant to the community.
+Please let me know, it will help me prioritize which endpoints are more relevant to the community.
 Yes, the academic archive endpoint is on the radar.

 It is also possible that I overlooked something and I thought the code is working but it isn't.